-I had already paid my taxes, but I had to fight with them and demonstrate that I had because a mistake led the IRS to believe that I owed twice as much as I’d already paid.
-Now, at that point in my career, the payment they wanted, wasn’t much.
-22-year-old me owed something in the neighborhood of $1200.
+I had already paid my taxes, but I had to fight to demonstrate that I had done so because a mistake led the IRS to believe that I owed twice as much as I had already paid.
+Now, at that point in my career, the payment they wanted wasn’t much, and they stated that 22-year-old me owed something in the neighborhood of $1,200.

 Imagine if they had thought I owed them $50,000!
 It would have been easy for them to cancel my passport.

-In a very real way, having only one citizenship makes you a slave to that country and whatever they do.
+In a very real way, having only one citizenship makes you a slave to that country and whatever they decide.

 In all my years of travel and designing offshore strategies, I’ve not only studied history and the different trends around the world, I’ve also talked with people from every corner of the globe about what they’ve seen in their countries in their lifetimes.

-There are plenty of people throughout history who could have benefited from a second passport, but they weren’t proactive enough to go out and get it while they could.
+There are plenty of people throughout history who could have benefited from a second passport, but they weren’t proactive enough to go out and get one while they could.

 One of the big things I see in the western world is that governments are increasingly looking to raise taxes.
 Countries that don’t have wealth taxes are discussing implementing them.
 There’s a big target on the back of high-net-worth-individuals in countries like the US where politicians want to raise their taxes up to 70%.

-They want to confiscate a part of your wealth and force you to do all sorts of other things with that wealth.
+They want to confiscate a part of your wealth and force you to do all sorts of other things with your money.

-Having a second passport puts you in control, no matter what some politician does and no matter who gets elected.
+Having a second passport puts you in control, no matter what the politicians do and no matter who gets elected.
 You always have the opportunity to go somewhere else that will treat you better.

-There are people that we work with who’ve needed a second passport.
+There are people who we work with who have needed a second passport.
 We’ve gone through creating a strategy for them only for them to decide that they’ll get around to it later.

-Then, before later came around, they had a very urgent need come up and they needed to rush through the process.
+Then, before “later” came around, they had a very urgent situation come up and they needed to rush through the process.
 They ended up spending a lot of money, going through a lot of hassle, and suffering a lot of stress often to not make it in time.